escapin/sElect/README.md

 make cleanElection
 ```

-**Remark.**
-In the development version, one-time passwords are not sent to voters
+**Remark.** In the development version, one-time passwords are not sent
-via e-mail; they are logged on the console by the collecting server and
+to voters via e-mail; they are logged on the console by the collecting
+server and must be copied from there.
+The list of the valid voters'
+emails can be found in the file 'ElectionManifest.json' of the folder
-must be copied from there.
-Also, the closing time of the collecting
+'template'.
+Also, the closing time of the collecting server is far away
-server is far away in the future (Nov 10, 2018).
-The server needs to be
+in the future (Nov 10, 2018).
+The server needs to be triggered manually
-triggered manually to close the election, which can be done through the
+to close the election, which can be done through the status page served
-status page served by this server.
+by this server.

 **Unit Testing.**
 To run the test suite, type